garden-io/garden/docs/module-types/container.md

         # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
         target: .

+    # Set to false if you don't want the task's result to be cached.
+Use this if the task needs to be run any time
+    # your project (or one or more of the task's dependants) is deployed.
+Otherwise the task is only re-run when its
+    # version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run task`.
+    cacheResult: true

     # The command/entrypoint used to run the task inside the container.
     command: